ztz1989/FlowMon-DPDK/README.md

 To compile, just like most of DPDK applications, enter the corresponding directory and type 'make'

 ## Usage instructions
-To commands to run these model are not identical for now.
+The commands to run these models are not identical for now.
+In particular:

-1, Run-to-completion model:
+1, Run-to-completion model: Please refer to the README file of FlowMon-DPDK-sample application. (https://github.com/ztz1989/FlowMon-DPDK/tree/master/FlowMon-DPDK-sample)

-2, pthread pipeline model:

-3, L-thread pipeline model:
+2, pthread pipeline model and L-thread pipeline model: Enter the corresponding sub-directory and conpile each of them using "make".
+The command to use is:

+sudo ./build/FlowMon-DPDK -l 0,2,4,6,8 -- -P -p 8 --rx="(3,0,2,0)(3,1,4,1)" --tx="(6,0)(8,1)"

+--rx: (Port id, queue id, lcore id, logical rx-thread-id)
+--tx: (lcore id, logical monitor-thread-id)

+The same thread-id identifies a pair of rx-thread and monitor-thread, and both of them will enqueue/dequeue the same software ring.

-More information on usage coming, please hold your breath!
+More information on usage coming, please hold your breath!!